pharpend/comarkdown/README.md

     git clone git://github.com/pharpend/comarkdown.git
     cd comarkdown

-There isn't an executable yet, so `stack install` won't do you any good.
-You can however run the test suite with `stack test`.
+    stack build

+There isn't an executable, and the current test suite hasn't been rewritten to match a rewrite of the library.
+I'm afraid all you can do at the moment is run `stack build` :/.

 ## Contact